gdamore/tcell/README.md

 ## Better color handling

 Tcell will respect your terminal's color space as specified within your terminfo entries, so that for example attempts to emit color sequences on VT100 terminals won't result in unintended consequences.

 In Windows mode, we support 16 colors, underline, bold, dim, and reverse, instead of just termbox's 8 colors with reverse.
 (Note that there is some conflation with bold/dim and colors.)

+Tcell maps 16 colors down to 8, for Terminals that need it.
+(The upper 8 colors are just brighter versions of the lower 8.)

 ## Better mouse support